-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Prolonged exposure (PE), Psychodynamic, Solution-focused, Strengths-based
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Prolonged Exposure, Psychodynamic, Solution-focused, Strengths-based

 Anyone willing to put in the work will change and grow.
 I know this to be true from first-hand experience.
 Throughout childhood, I suffered from anxiety and depression, and in my teens, I discovered relief through substance use.
 I have been in long-term recovery since 2005 and continue participating in therapy.

 I offer an approach built on empathic listening.
 My life experience and evidence-based practices guide my methodology.
 My background is in forensic mental health and addiction counseling.
 I have experience with various mental disorders but specialize in treating depression, anxiety, post-traumatic stress, trauma, addiction, and personality disorders.

 MSW - Social Work, California State University San Bernardino